spygi/personalblog/_posts/2018-02-07-intermediate-advanced-JS-pitfalls.markdown

 date:   2018-02-07 15:01:05 +0100
 categories: javascript
 ---
 Some (advanced in my opinion) pitfalls while using JS in the browser.
-I find the hoisting examples especially tricky and closures still get me from time to time.
 For the most part I have used ES5 (with the exception of `let`).
 Only dependency is JQuery (only to print the results).

+I would suggest to try to guess the outcome in the console before taking a look.
+I find the hoisting part for example especially tricky and closures still get me from time to time.

 ## Scope
 <script async src="//jsfiddle.net/spygi/cyrv6wzL/embed/js,result/"></script>